dlubawy/DonaldBot/README.md

 `@TheDonald`
 With the command `@TheDonald how "A" is "B"?` the bot will return `"B" is "random%" "A"`
-Any isntance of `wall` will return `I'll build it higher and make "USER" pay for it.`
+Any isntance of `wall` will return `I'll build the wall higher and make "USER" pay for it.`